buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcImageTexture.md

 The Uniform Resource Locator (URL) is a form of an URI and specified in [RFC1738](http://www.ietf.org/rfc/rfc1738.txt?number=1738) by IETF.
 It supports resources located on a particular server being accessed by a particular protocol (usually http), and resources located at a local machine.

-> NOTE&nbsp; Exchange files following the ifcZIP convention may include a sub directory structure for image resources to be stored together with the product data set.
+> NOTE  Exchange files following the ifcZIP convention may include a sub directory structure for image resources to be stored together with the product data set.

->> NOTE&nbsp; The definitions of texturing within this standard have been developed in dependence on the texture component of X3D.
+>> NOTE  The definitions of texturing within this standard have been developed in dependence on the texture component of X3D.
 See ISO/IEC 19775-1.2:2008 X3D Architecture and base components Edition 2, Part 1, 18 Texturing component for the definitions in the international standard.
 >

-> HISTORY&nbsp; New entity in IFC2x2.
+> HISTORY  New entity in IFC2x2.

 ## Attributes